A payment holiday may be an option if you’re struggling to pay your mortgage due to financial hardship.

 A mortgage payment holiday is an arrangement between you and your lender that allows you to stop or reduce your mortgage payments for an agreed period.
 This would normally be at the lender’s discretion and only permitted if the borrower is unable to make their mortgage payments in full due to circumstances beyond their control.

-During the coronavirus crisis, the government announced that anyone struggling to pay their mortgage during the outbreak is entitled to take a three-month payment holiday.
+During the coronavirus crisis, the government initially announced that anyone struggling to pay their mortgage during the outbreak is entitled to take a three-month payment holiday, support that was due to expire at the end of October.
+It was later extended for an additional six months following confirmation that England will enter national lockdown between 5th November and 2nd December.

 If you feel that you need to take a payment holiday, either during the coronavirus crisis or at any other time, be sure to speak to your lender first.
 If you simply stop paying your mortgage without formally agreeing a holiday you will likely be hit with penalties.